-The deodorant recipe in the blog post makes 4 oz (112 g), so if you’re making the full amount, you would add 24 drops of Cypress, and 16 drops of Grapefruit.
+The deodorant recipe in the blog post I linked to above makes 4 oz (112 g), so if you’re making the full amount, you would add:

-I have other essential oil blend suggestions in the recipe, but this one is a current favorite—it smells like a citrus forest!
+I have other essential oil blend suggestions in the deodorant recipe blog post, but this one is a current favorite—it smells like a citrus forest!
 (And so will you!)